-Protiviti and North Carolina State University’s ERM Initiative teamed at the end of last year to survey directors and executives across a wide spectrum of industries for our annual Executive Perspectives on Top Risks report.
+Protiviti and North Carolina State University’s ERM Initiative teamed at the end of last year to survey directors and executives across a wide spectrum of industries for our fourth annual Executive Perspectives on Top Risks report.
 We are drilling down, over a series of blog posts, to provide insight into these executive perspectives within key industries and how these risks may have evolved since the survey was conducted.
 This post focuses on the consumer products industry.

 The list of top risks in the consumer products industry – regulation, customer loyalty, cybersecurity, growth, and employee recruitment and retention – have remained remarkably consistent year-to-year.
 In 2016, the perceived significance of those risks decreased across the board, but it’s hard to say whether this is a statistical anomaly, or indicative of the anesthetizing effect of managing significant risks over an extended period.